All Episodes

 I mean, it's there.

-We're going to destroy there was no Holocaust at the 12th imam's going to pop out of the well here, and we're going to own you.
+The 12th Imam is going to pop out of the well here, and we're going to own you.

 He's saying it.

-He doesn't really mean it right.
+He doesn't really mean it, right?

-It doesn't really mean it.
+He doesn't really mean it.

 What are we supposed to believe then?

-People who tell us he doesn't really mean it.
+People who tell us he doesn't really mean it, what would be the wisest course here?

 So here's the Muslim Brotherhood.

-They really rush they've changed now.
+They changed now.

-Really a democracy.
+They're really a democracy.

 These are not really militant Islamists.